 Never again will you head to your motorhome’s fridge or the cooler at your campsite only to find your eggs broke in transit.
 Plan ahead—and save time!—by placing the number of eggs you need for your holiday in plastic water bottles.
-Generally you can count on a 16 ounce water bottle holding about eight to nine eggs.
+Generally you can count on a half litre water bottle holding about eight to nine eggs.

 4. Buy a couple of shoe storage organisers